-7.5.2.
-Startup of dynamically-linked programs
+8.5.2 Startup of dynamically-linked programs

-When creating a new component, the parent first detects whether the to-be-loaded ELF binary represents a statically-linked program or a dynamically-linked program by inspecting the ELF binary's program-header information (see repos/base/src/lib/base/elf_binary.cc).
+When creating a new component, the parent first detects whether the to-be-loaded ELF binary represents a statically-linked program or a dynamically-linked program by inspecting the ELF binary's program-header information (see repos/base/src/base/elf/).
 If the program is statically linked, the parent follows the procedure as described in Section 3.5.
 If the program is dynamically linked, the parent remembers the dataspace of the program's ELF image but starts the ELF image of the dynamic linker instead.

-The dynamic linker is a regular Genode component that follows the startup procedure described in Section 7.1.2.
+The dynamic linker is a regular Genode component that follows the startup procedure described in Section 8.1.2.
 However, because of its hybrid nature, it needs to take special precautions before using any data that contains relocations.
 Because the dynamic linker is a shared library, it contains data relocations.
 Even though the linker's code is position independent and can principally be loaded to an arbitrary address, global data objects may contain pointers to other global data objects or code.
 For example, vtable entries contain pointers to code.
 Those pointers must be relocated depending on the load address of the binary.
-This step is performed by the init_rtld hook function, which was already mentioned in Section 7.1.2.
+This step is performed by the init\rtld hook function, which was already mentioned in Section 8.1.2.
 Global data objects must not be used before calling this function.
-For this reason, init_rtld is called at the earliest possible time directly from the assembly startup code.
+For this reason, init\rtld is called at the earliest possible time directly from the assembly startup code.
 Apart from the call of this hook function, the startup of the dynamic linker is the same as for statically-linked programs.

-The main function of the dynamic linker obtains the binary of the actual dynamicallylinked program by requesting a ROM session for the module "binary".
-The parent responds to this request by handing out a locally-provided ROM session that contains the dataspace of the actual program.
+The main function of the dynamic linker obtains the binary of the actual dynamically-linked program by requesting a ROM session for the module "binary".
+The parent responds to this request by handing out a locally-provided ROM session that contains the dataspace with the actual program.
 Once the linker has obtained the dataspace containing the dynamically-linked program, it loads the program and all required shared libraries.
 The dynamic linker requests each shared library as a ROM session from its parent.

-After completing the loading of all ELF objects, the dynamic linker calls the entrypoint of the loaded binary, which is the program's main function.
+After completing the loading of all ELF objects, the dynamic linker calls the entry-point of the loaded binary, which is the program's main function.
 Note that the symbol main remains ambiguous as both the dynamic linker and the loaded program have a main function.

-7.5.3.
-Address-space management
+8.5.3 Address-space management

-To load the binary and the associated shared libraries, the linker does not directly attach dataspaces to its address space.
-Instead, it manages a dedicated part of the component's virtual address space called linker area manually.
-The linker area is a region map that is created as part of a PD session.
-The dynamic linker attaches the linker area as a managed dataspace to its address space.
+To load the binary and the associated shared libraries, the linker does not directly attach dataspaces to its RM session.
+Instead, it manages a dedicated part of the component's virtual address space manually by attaching a large managed dataspace to its RM session.
 This way, the linker can precisely control the layout within the virtual-address range covered by the managed dataspace.
 This control is needed because the loading of an ELF object does not correspond to an atomic attachment of a single dataspace but it involves consecutive attach operations for multiple dataspaces, one for each ELF segment.
 When attaching one segment, the linker must make sure that there is enough space beyond the segment to host the next segment.
-The use of a managed dataspace allows the linker to manually allocate largeenough portions of virtual memory and populate them in multiple steps.
+The use of a managed dataspace allows the linker to manually allocate big-enough portions of virtual memory and populate it in multiple steps.

-7.6.
-Execution on bare hardware (base-hw)
+8.6 Execution on bare hardware (base-hw)